Moab and Arches National Park

 You will find Moab just 5 miles from Arches National Park and about 35 miles from Canyonlands National Park and Dead Horse Point State Park.
 The adventure is endless in and around Moab.
 It is a must-do when in Utah!

-Keith’s parents had the choice of motorhome or hotel when we were planning their visit.
-They chose motorhome so we booked at site at the Moab KOA.
+Keith’s parents had the choice of staying in our motorhome or hotel when we were planning their visit.
+They chose our motorhome so we booked a site at the Moab KOA.
 The campground is impressive.
 The bathrooms and showers are really clean, there is a small general store, swimming pool, and a great view of the La Sal Mountains.

 Arches National Park

-You will be in awe of the red rock, desert plants, spectacular formations, and the breathtaking scenery in Arches National Park.
+You will be in awe of the red rock, desert plants, spectacular formations, and breathtaking scenery in Arches National Park.
 This park features the world’s largest concentration of natural sandstone arches.
-Most visitors start with the 36 mile round trip scenic drive that allows you to see most of the main attractions.
+Most visitors start with the 36-mile round-trip scenic drive that allows you to see most of the main attractions.

 This park caters to various skill levels.
 Most of the main viewpoints are only a short walk.
 Some are paved which is great for wheelchairs or those who have difficulty walking.
 The park also offers a variety of hikes and tours.
 Check out this link to Discovermoab for more details.